simbo/gulpplug/README.md

 npm install --save gulpplug
 ```

-You don't necessarily need `gulp` anymore as a dependency of your project.
+You still need `gulp` as a dependency of your project.

 ## Usage